 Likewise, a legal contract such as life insurance must also have some type of consideration.
 Consideration is the premium payment that is made by the insurance policy holder.
 This can also include future premiums that are due from the policy holder in return for the ongoing insurance coverage.

 For an insurance company, consideration can also be the funds that are paid out to an insured or their beneficiary when an insurance claim is filed.
 Therefore, the consideration component that is required in an insurance contract essentially means that each party to the contract must provide some amount of value to the other.
 Given this, should a policy holder stop making premiums after the grace period has expired, benefits will not be paid out to the policy beneficiary as the policy will be considered to have lapsed.
-We can put you in touch with the most reputable life insurance companies available to you.
+We can put you in touch with the most reputable life insurance companies to find the best low cost life insurance available to you.
+If you have health issues you can still obtain no exam life insurance quotes so don’t let anything stop you from getting the coverage you deserve.

 The purpose of a life insurance contract must also be legal – and it should not go against public policy.
 This means that the insurance contract could become unenforceable due to the insured’s wrongful conduct.